jfw225/ptlib/README.md

 - implement option to directly specify job spec
 - infer job by passing a list into `output_job`, have job map assign indices like before, and then iterate over jobs and infer shape
+- write job to be a dict. overload set item and make sure assignment fills
+- save key of job in job spec
+- pass in output and input job buffers when job map is created
+- refer to embedded jobs as subjobs?
+- overload getitem for jobinfer such that the first assignment allows for something immutable

 - create requirements file
 - way to implement task order non linear pipelines